 But you have to have the right equipment.
 And if you think that your business’s needs begin and end with basic cleaning supplies like sponges and disinfectants, you’re wrong.
 A cleaning business is still a business, and you’ll need to supply the office end, too.

-So, what are the must-have business and cleaning supplies for a cleaning business?
+So, what are the must-have business and cleaning supplies for a cleaning service business?

 Essential Professional House Cleaning Supplies